Last updated on February 27, 2026

 Besides everything you’d expect from a Boros () commander (removal, sweepers, mana fixing, etc.), I also put an extra package of creatures that are good with haste and myriad.
 Another thing to watch out for is that if you grant a creature myriad with cards like Blade of Selves or Legion Loyalty alongside Duke’s myriad granting ability, the creature will have twice the myriad.

-The deck’s plan is really simple: make sure your creatures attack with myriad over and over again.
-Sometimes there will be extra turns, like when Moraug is involved, or sometimes it will just rain fire with Inferno Titan, six damage per titan, or you’ll draw a bunch of cards with Inspiring Overseer.
+The deck’s plan is really simple: Make sure your creatures attack with myriad over and over again.
+Sometimes there will be extra combats, like when Moraug is involved, or sometimes it'll just rain fire with Inferno Titan, 6 damage per titan, or you’ll draw a bunch of cards with Inspiring Overseer.

 Wrap Up